afewell-hh/metal/docs/toi/implementation_state.md

 - Need to add loading states for async operations
 - Need to add confirmation for destructive actions
 - Need to improve responsive design for very narrow screens
+- Need to implement field-level validation with error messages
+- Need to add visual indicators for required fields
+- Need to improve empty state handling for arrays

 ## Critical Dependencies